wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

    - [ ] Test registration with invalid chain ID
    - [ ] Test registration with invalid transceiver address

-3. **TransferIntegratorChainTransceiversOwnership**
+3. **SetTransceivers**
-   - [x] Test successful ownership transfer
+   - [x] Test successful setting of incoming transceivers
-   - [x] Test attempt to transfer ownership with non-owner account
+   - [x] Test successful setting of outgoing transceivers
-   - [ ] Test attempt to transfer ownership to the same owner
+   - [ ] Test setting transceivers with an invalid authority (should fail)
-   - [ ] Test attempt to transfer ownership to a zero address
+   - [ ] Test setting transceivers for a non-existent chain ID (should fail)
+   - [ ] Test setting transceivers with an invalid bitmap (e.g., with bits set beyond the maximum allowed transceiver ID)
-   - [ ] Test registration of transceivers after ownership transfer
+   - [ ] Test setting transceivers multiple times and verify that the bitmap is correctly updated each time